Airbag Restraint Systems

 Steering Wheel Air Bag

-The airbag restraint system inflates airbags to provide passenger protection in case of collision.
+The airbag restraint system inflates airbags to protect passengers in case of collision.
 This system has acquired several names, including SIR Supplemental Inflation Restraint, SRS Supplemental Restraint System, and ACRS Air Cushion Restraint System.

 Automotive airbag cross section view.